Our Top 3 Virtual Interview Tips

 Test your internet connection

-If you haven't used Skype before or plan on taking your call in a new location, test out the Wi-Fi to make sure the call doesn't break up.
+If you haven't used Zoom before or plan to take your call in a new location, test out the Wi-Fi to make sure the call doesn't break up.